-Bacterial DNA was obtained, using the boiling method, through the following steps: Five colonies of E coli were transferred into eppendorf tubes containing 100 μl distilled water after being incubated in a brain heart infusion agar.
-The tubes were vortexed and incubated at 100 °C for 20 min.
-Then, 900 μl of distilled water was added and mixed well until the solution was homogeneous.
-The solution was centrifuged at 12,000 rpm for 10 min.
-The supernatant which contain the genomic DNA was transferred into new eppendorf tubes to be ready for PCR.
+Bacterial DNA was obtained using the boiling method, through the following steps: Five colonies of E coli were transferred into Eppendorf tubes containing 100 $\mu$ l distilled water after being incubated in a BHI agar.
+The tubes were vortexed and incubated at $100^{\circ}$ C for 20 minutes.
+Next, 900 $\mu$ l of distilled water was added and mixed well until the solution was homogeneous.
+The solution was centrifuged at 12,000 rpm for 10 minutes.
+The supernatant that contained the genomic DNA was transferred into new Eppendorf tubes, ready for PCR.

-The E. coli isolates were screened for the following virulence genes: stx1, stx2, hlyA, cnf, sfa/foc, afaI, papC and afaC using conventional PCR to confirm the identification of E. coli isolates on the previously extracted DNA samples using master mix (Bioneer, Korea) and a specific set of oligonucleotide primer (Bioneer, Korea) which is illustrated in Table 1.
-The PCR reaction consisted of :5μl master mix, 1μl Forward Primer (Bioneer, Korea), 1μl Reverse Primer (Bioneer, Korea), 5μl DNA Templates and the final volumes of reaction were adjusted to 20 μl by adding 8 μl of nuclease free water.
-The PCR amplification process was accomplished by using Thermocycler type (Esco, Singapore) and with cycling conditions consisting of initial denaturation at 94 °C for 2 min, followed by 35 cycles of amplification (denaturation at 94 °C for
+The E.coli isolates were screened for the following virulence genes: stx1, stx2, hlyA, cnf, sfa/foc, afaI, papC, and afaC, using conventional PCR, to confirm the identification of E.coli isolates on the previously extracted DNA samples, using a master mix (Bioneer, Korea) and a specific set of oligonucleotide primers (Bioneer, Korea), which is illustrated in Table 1.
+The PCR reaction consisted of: the Master Mix of 5 $\mu$ l, 1 $\mu$ l Forward Primer (Bioneer, Korea), 1 $\mu$ l Reverse Primer (Bioneer, Korea), and 5 $\mu$ l DNA

-30 sec, annealing for 30 sec, extension at 72 °C for 1 sec and final elongation at 72 °C for 7 min).
+Templates.
+The final volumes of the reaction were adjusted to 20 μl by adding 8 μl of nuclease-free water.
+The PCR amplification process was accomplished by using a Thermocycler (Esco, Singapore), with cycling conditions consisting of initial denaturation at 94°C for two minutes, followed by 35 cycles of amplification (denaturation at 94°C for 30 seconds, annealing for 30 seconds, extension at 72°C for one second, and final elongation at 72°C for seven minutes).
 The analysis of the PCR products was performed in 2% agarose gel electrophoresis.
-A 100bp DNA ladder (Bioneer, Korea) was used as a molecular weight marker and gels were stained with ethidium bromide and examined and photographed under UV illumination (E - graph - ATTO/Japan).
-Fragment sizes of approximately 180 bp, 255 bp, 565 bp, 839 bp, 410 bp, 750 bp, 328 bp and 672bp, was verified as positive for stx1, stx2, hly, cnf2, sfa/foc, afaI, papC and afaC genes respectively.
+A 100-bp DNA ladder (Bioneer, Korea) was used as a molecular weight marker and the gels were stained with ethidium bromide, examined, and photographed under ultraviolet (UV) illumination (E-graph - ATTO/Japan).
+Fragment sizes of approximately 180 bp, 255 bp, 565 bp, 839 bp, 410 bp, 750 bp, 328 bp, and 672 bp, were verified as positive for stx1, stx2, hly, cnf2, sfa/foc, afaI, papC, and afaC genes, respectively.

-Table1: Shows the list of primers, annealing temperatures and predicted sizes used for the detection of virulence genes of E. coli isolated
+Table 1: List of primers, annealing temperatures, and predicted sizes used for the detection of virulence genes of E. coli isolates

 Target gene Primers size of PCR products (bp) Annealing temperature Reference

-stx1 ATAAATCGCCTATCGTTGACTAC 180 bp 60°C 13
+stx1 ATAAATCGCCTATCGTTGACTAC AGAACGCCCACTGAGATCATC 180 bp 60°C 13

-AGAACGCCCACTGAGATCATC

 stx2 GGCACTGTCTGAAACTGCTCC 255 bp 60°C 13

-TCGCCAGTTATCTGACATTCTG
+SIXZ TCGCCAGTTATCTGACATTCTG 233 op 00 C 13

 hly F-AGATTCTTGGGCATGTATCCT 565 bp 55 °C 14

-R- TTGCTTTGCAGACTGTAGTGT
+• R- TTGCTTTGCAGACTGTAGTGT •

 cnf2 GTGAGGCTCAACGAGATTATGCACTG 839 bp 65 °C 15

 CCACGCTTCTTCTTCAGTTGTTCCTC

 sfa/foc F:CTCCGGAGAACTGGGTGCATCTTAC 410 bp 58 °C 16,17

 R:CGGAGGAGTAATTACAAACCTGGCA

 afaI F-GCTGGGCAGCAAACTGATAACTCTC 750 bp 58 °C 16

 R-CATCAAGCTGTTTGTTCGTCCGCCG

 papC GACGGCTGTACTGCAGGGTGTGGCG 328 bp 63 °C 18

 ATATCCTTTCTGCAGGGATGCAATA

 afaC CGGCTTTTCTGCTGAACTGGCAGGC 672bp 65 °C 19

 CCGTCAGCCCCACGGCAGACC